Methodology

 | Asphalt compaction factor | 5-8% | DOT construction practices |

-- UI review: input labels, error messages, result formatting, and mobile layout are checked
+- Clarity and mobile review – input labels, error messages, result formatting, and mobile layout are checked.

 Limitations